aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/bert.rst

 ~~~~~~~~~~~~~~~~~

 You will be using torchrun (`PyTorch's Elastic Launch <https://pytorch.org/docs/stable/elastic/run.html>`__) to run some of the commands in this tutorial.
 When running the training script, you can configure the number of
 NeuronCores to use for training by using torchrun's :option:`--nproc_per_node` option.
+In this tutorial, we use 32 NeuronCores on trn1.32xlarge.

 .. note::